BiancaMass/Automated_PCA_MDIBL/README.md

  6. In the terminal, cd to the parent_folder/scripts and run the following command: bash bash_automated_pca.sh

+ 7. The pipeline will run and save its outputs in sub-folders in the parent directory.
+See *Outputs* for more information.

 ## 2. Requirements
 The pipeline is written in R scripts called from a bash script.